Cong launches logo, website of its 'Bharat Jodo Yatra' from Kanyakumari to Kashmir | Politics

 Responding to a question, he said, ''Rahul Gandhi is a big leader of the country and will be a 'Bharat Yatri' in the yatra.''
 To a question on looking at the yatra from the perspective of the Lok Sabha elections, Singh told the press conference that it should not be looked upon from a political lens.

-''Do we as citizens of India not feel the need for it in view of increasing economic, social disparities, religious frenzy being spread, hatred being spread, each other's faith being questioned.
+''Do we as citizens of India not feel the need for it because of increasing economic, social disparities, religious frenzy being spread, hatred being spread, each other's faith being questioned.
 Is there no need for uniting India?''
 Singh said.

 Responding to another question regarding certain organisations that had participated in the anti-corruption movement against the then UPA government being present in the interaction with Rahul Gandhi on Monday, Ramesh said there were socialist, Lohiaite organisations, those affiliated with the Left parties, Congress supporters and its critics, present at the meeting.